strukturag/nextcloud-spreed-signaling/docs/standalone-signaling-api-v1.md

 - The `roomid` will be empty if the client is no longer in a room.
 - Can be sent without a request if the server moves a client to a room / out of the current room or the properties of a room change.
+- The optional `bandwidth` field contains information on the expected bandwidth limits (in bits per second) for publishing in this room.
+If publishing is done through signaling proxies or there already are other publishers in the room, the actual limits might be lower than what is returned here.

 Message format (Server -> Client if already joined before):